Corvel-DCOps/Corvel.DCOps.Core/docs/about_DCOpsHost.md

-﻿# DCOpsServer
+﻿# DCOpsHost
-## about_DCOpsServer
+## about_DCOpsHost

 # SHORT DESCRIPTION
-The DCOps Server is a centrally accesible server used by the Datacenter team.
+The DCOps Host is a centrally accesible server used by the Datacenter team.

 # LONG DESCRIPTION
-The DCOps Server is a centrally accesible server used by the Datacenter team to provide a variety of services such as shared settings, credentials and a PowerShell repository.
+The DCOps Host is a centrally accesible server used by the Datacenter team to provide a variety of services such as shared settings, credentials and a PowerShell repository.